-It is therefore our policy to identify and evaluate the likely green impact of any potential loan or investment.
-We may also consider any likely green impacts resulting from their effect on the wider economy, including any positive effect that may result from our investment through financial market development, reduced future technology costs or wider effects such as behavioural change in society.
+It is therefore our policy to identify and evaluate the likely green impact of any potential relevant green investment.
+We may also consider any likely green impacts resulting from their effect on the wider economy, including any positive effect that may result from investment through financial market development, reduced future technology costs or wider effects such as behavioural change in society.

-In considering and evaluating the likely green impacts, together with the green risks (see definition of green risk in Section 5.3 'Evaluation of green risk') associated with any proposed loan or investment, we will apply a professional judgement using the evaluation process set out under Principle 5 (Robust green impact evaluation).
+In considering and evaluating the likely green impacts, together with the green risks (see definition of green risk in Section 5.3 'Evaluation of green risk') associated with any proposed relevant green investment, we will apply a professional judgement using the evaluation process set out under Principle 5 (Robust green impact evaluation).

 Following this evaluation, we will carefully consider all performance and risk attributes, including the sound finances of the project and its compliance with Macquarie Group's Environmental and Social Risk Policy, before deciding whether to invest.
-The decision will be based on a reasonable and considered professional judgement of the overall net effect of the relevant loan or investment, in accordance with Principle 5 below (Robust green impact evaluation).
-The more significant, numerous and likely we consider the impact of any net positive effects of any potential loan or investment, the more we are likely to give favourable consideration to that loan or investment.
+The decision will be based on a reasonable and considered professional judgement of the overall net effect of the relevant green investment, in accordance with Principle 5 below (Robust green impact evaluation).
+The more significant, numerous and likely we consider the impact of any net positive effects of any potential relevant green investment, the more we are likely to give favourable consideration to that relevant green investment.